Our Equality Journey:

 Workforce Race Equality Standard (WRES)

-WRES is an annual review of specific workforce information that enables the Trust to review how well it is ensuring that it provides a workplace that promotes equality.
-The information gathered through the WRES is reviewed annually to identify any areas that require further action.
-Information for 2017 will be published in August 2017 alongside an action plan outlining anything that needs to happen in order to address any areas where there is evidence of unfair treatment or access.
+WDES is an annual review of specific workforce information that enables the Trust to review how well it is ensuring that it provides a workplace that promotes equality.
+The information gathered through the WDES is reviewed annually to identify any areas that require further action.
+Information for each year is submitted at the end of August and published in October alongside an action plan outlining anything that needs to happen in order to address any areas where there is evidence or concerns of unfair treatment or access.

 Below are our reports from the most recent 2023 report through to 2019: